BrandonSmith710/flaskMongoEngineApp/README.md

-# flaskMongoEngineApi
+# flaskMongoEngineApp
-This repository is a flask-mongoengine database and api, which allows you to load a csv file of billionaires into a MongoDB database, then query the documents by net worth or country of citizenship.
+This repository features a flask-mongoengine database and api, which allows you to load a csv file of billionaires into a MongoDB database, then query the documents by net worth or country of citizenship.
 You can also optionally delete the entire collection.

 Installation Instructions